Create Your Very Own Wine Tradition in the Heart of Vienna!

 Magister Gerhard Strasser, Club Manager and Managing Partner of the wineBANK Vienna

-The 39-year-old was born in Ried in the region of the scenic Inn River in Upper Austria.
+The native from Ried in the region of the scenic Inn River in Upper Austria.
 He found his way to Vienna in 1998.
 While studying Business Administration at the University of Economics and Business in the Austrian capital, Strasser met the wine maker Mario Migsich from Burgenland.
 From that moment on, not only was knowledge of Business Administration amassed but also that of wine expertise.
 His studies were followed by seven successful years in the Raiffeisen Group (dealing with leasing and transport fleet management).
 The year of 2011 saw Strasser taking over the management of the newly founded company depox GmbH.
 He proceeded to launch the innovative garage product of depox – "Made in Austria" on the market.